mjmillerlab/thrashers/README.md

 ![](files/thrashers003.png)

 The goal of our study was to use a genome wide data to provided an improved phylogeny of the tremblers and thrashers.
-Additionally, Jen Mortenson obtained genetic material from the Martinique population of *Ramphocincla brachyura*, and our second goal was to see if genomic data could support recognition of this population as a distinct species relative to the St. Lucia population (*Ramphocinclus sanctaeluciae*).
+Additionally, Jen Mortensen obtained genetic material from the Martinique population of *Ramphocincla brachyura*, and our second goal was to see if genomic data could support recognition of this population as a distinct species relative to the St. Lucia population (*Ramphocinclus sanctaeluciae*).

 ![](files/thrashers002.png)